 Call recordings can highlight product or service issues that may be mentioned in passing during a conversation, which customers may not otherwise have felt warranted a specific complaint.
 This enables the supplier to pre-empt more major issues and protect the brand’s reputation.

 Where complaints are raised outside of the campaign at any later stage, the call recordings provide a quick and easy way to retrieve information and verify what was said, or offered.
-The recordings are a useful back-up for clients in such cases, providing a solid audit trail that doesn’t require saving reams of paper.
+The recordings are a useful back-up for clients in such cases, providing a solid audit trail that can support a compliance process.

 The ability to prove verbatim what was said helps safeguard brand reputation and saves time and money when dealing with disputes.